 This unit builds upon theories explored in CNA772.
-Principles of anaesthesia in the perioperative and non-operative setting will be further developed through exploration of evidence based literature.
-Advanced concepts underpinning emergency and supportive care will be examined as applied to the post-anaesthesia environment.
+Principles of anaesthesia and post anaesthesia in the perioperative and non-operative setting will be further developed through exploration of evidence based literature.
+Advanced concepts underpinning emergency and supportive care will be examined as applied to the perianaesthesia environment.

 |Unit name||Anaesthetic & Recovery Nursing 1|

 |College/School||College of Health and Medicine

 School of Nursing

 - International students

 - Domestic students

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.